NEWAdvanced Sprint Backlog & Agile Reporting is live.Explore

 • Re-prioritize milestones or tasks as per project requirements

-• Clarity of responsibilities keep the team motivated & willingness to contribute more
+• Clarity of responsibilities keeps the team motivated & willing to contribute more

 • Resource and skill requirements become clear